vitali-fedulov/images3/README.md

 **This is the latest major version** of [images](https://github.com/vitali-fedulov/images).

-The only dependency is [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.
-If you are not using hashes, you can remove this dependency by deleting files [hashes.go, hashes_test.go] from your fork.

 Func `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.

-Use func `EucMetric`, when you need different precision or want to sort by similarity.
+Func `EucMetric` can be used instead, when you need different precision or want to sort by similarity.
 Func `PropMetric` can be used for customization of image proportion threshold.

 Func `Open` supports JPEG, PNG and GIF.
 But other image types are possible through third-party libraries, because func `Icon` input is `image.Image`.

 For search in billions of images, use a hash table for preliminary filtering (see the 2nd example below).

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.

+The only dependency is [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.
+If you are not using hashes, you can remove this dependency by deleting files [hashes.go, hashes_test.go] from your fork.

 ## Example of comparing 2 photos with func Similar